Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

 ### Begin plotting

-#### Simply, running `s-plot boxplot -f diamond.extract.matrix` or `s-plot boxplot -f diamond.extract.matrix.melt -m TRUE` will get the following boxplot.
+#### Simply, running `boxplot.sh -f diamond.extract.matrix` or `boxplot.sh -f diamond.extract.matrix.melt -m TRUE` will get the following boxplot.

   ![diamond.extract.matrix.boxplot-simple1]({{ site.img_url }}/tutorial/diamond.extract.matrix.boxplot-simple1.png)

-#### Also want to get the violin plot, `s-plot boxplot -f diamond.extract.matrix -V TRUE`.
+#### Also want to get the violin plot, `boxplot.sh -f diamond.extract.matrix -V TRUE`.
 If you do not want to plot the inner-boxplot, please give `FALSE` to `-W`.

   ![diamond.extract.matrix.boxplot.violin1]({{ site.img_url }}/tutorial/diamond.extract.matrix.boxplot.violin1.png)

 #### Plot the distribution of `carat` and `price` in each given category.

-  In `cut` category, `s-plot boxplot -f diamond.extract.matrix -a cut -I "'color'"`;
+  In `cut` category, `boxplot.sh -f diamond.extract.matrix -a cut -I "'color'"`;

-  In `color` category `s-plot boxplot -f diamond.extract.matrix -a color -I "'cut'"`.
+  In `color` category `boxplot.sh -f diamond.extract.matrix -a color -I "'cut'"`.

   Remember to *exclude other columns* if there is any by giving their names to `-I` in format `"'col1','col2'"` or `"'col'"`.
 Pay attention to the **double quotation** marks.

-  If the input file is in molten format, `s-plot boxplot -f diamond.extract.matrix.melt -m TRUE -d value -F variable -a color -I "'cut'" -x color` or `s-plot boxplot -f diamond.extract.matrix.melt -m TRUE -a color -I "'cut'" -x color` would be suitable since the default value for `-d` is `value`, `-F` is `variable`.
+  If the input file is in molten format, `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -d value -F variable -a color -I "'cut'" -x color` or `boxplot.sh -f diamond.extract.matrix.melt -m TRUE -a color -I "'cut'" -x color` would be suitable since the default value for `-d` is `value`, `-F` is `variable`.
 For the practical example, `rpkm` should be given to `-d` and `gene` given to `-F`.

   ![diamond.extract.matrix.boxplot.price_carat_color_set]({{ site.img_url}}/tutorial/diamond.extract.matrix.boxplot.price_carat_color_set.png)

 #### Manually set color for boxes in each category and exclude outliers to display clearly.

-  `s-plot boxplot -f diamond.extract.matrix -a cut -I "'color'" -x 'cut' -c TRUE -C "'red','blue'" -o TRUE`.
+  `boxplot.sh -f diamond.extract.matrix -a cut -I "'color'" -x 'cut' -c TRUE -C "'red','blue'" -o TRUE`.

   For manual color setting, give `TRUE` to `-c` and color list to `-C`.